TeamFelnull/FelNullChangeLogger/README.md

 changelog {
     //Requirement
-    trigger = "v1.3" //The name (version) of the tag that triggered it githubToken = "ikisugithubtoken" //Github token
+    trigger = "v1.3" //The name (version) of the tag that triggered it.
+Not required if running on GitHub Actions. githubToken = "ikisugithubtoken" //Github token.
-    repository = "TeamFelnull/IamMusicPlayer" //Target repository
-    releaseType = "release" //Release type
+    repository = "TeamFelnull/IamMusicPlayer" //Target repository.
+Not required if running on GitHub Actions. releaseType = "release" //Release type.
     //Options
-    skip() //Does not perform task even if log generation is executed triggerType = "tag" //It's a meaningless code for now }
+    skip() //Does not perform task even if log generation is executed. triggerType = "tag" //It's a meaningless code for now.
+}
 ```